Scottish Welfare Fund

 Applicants can discuss alternative ways of providing evidence with a Scottish Welfare Fund Officer during the application process.

-If you are unhappy with the outcome of your application, further information can be found on the Scottish Welfare Fund Review process page.
+If you are unhappy with the outcome of our decision, further information can be found on the Scottish Welfare Fund Review process page.

 There may be other sources of help available to you.